unimicro/unidoor/README.md

-Requirements:
+# Setup:

+Setup ssh autologin with the name "zero" in ~/.ssh/config

+Run "./setup.sh"

+Run "./build.sh && ./deploy.sh"

+If you have another name for the server in ssh/config you can put that after the deploy script, i.e. `./build.sh && ./deploy.sh <my server name>`

+PS: This project uses git submodules for it's go dependencies.

+# Usage:

-Execute `generate-token <name>` to generate a token for a new person.
+Execute `add-token <name>` to generate a token for a new person.

-Start by installing it as a service in a system that has systemd
-installed:

-    systemctl enable /root/www/door.service

-And start the service:

-    systemctl start door.service

-And check the logs that everything went ok:
+Check the logs that works ok:

-    journalctl -u door.service # add -f to continuously print new entries
+    journalctl -u unidoor # add -f to continuously print new entries